Ken Duken: Career

 Duken played his first major role on a movie screen in 1999, alongside Franka Potente and Heiner Lauterbach in Friedemann Fromm's Paradise Mall (Schlaraffenland).
 That same year he starred in Miguel Alexandre's drama Gran Paradiso, which was nominated for the German Film Award.
 For this film, in which he plays Mark, a young wheelchair user, he completed three months wheelchair-training.
 In 2003 he played a major role in Deadly Diversion by Curt Faudon.
 In 2005 his career continued in the cinema, with Buket Alakus's award-winning tragicomedy Offside.

 Duken was a member of the cast in the core produced by ZDF since 2002 police drama series Night Shift by Lars Becker as a young Commissioner Teddy Schrader.

-Also known is his portrayal of a Communist spy in the movie Karol - A Man Who Became Pope.
+Also known is his portrayal of a Communist spy in the movie Karol: A Man Who Became Pope.

 In the autumn of 2006 he was in Tolstoy's War and Peace by Robert Dornhelm in Russia and Lithuania, in which he played the role of Anatol Kuragin.
-The SWR teleplay Welcome home, Ken embodied in the war returnees Ben Winter, was shot mid-December 2007.
+The SWR teleplay Welcome Home, Ken embodied in the war returnees Ben Winter, was shot mid-December 2007.

 In 2003, together with Duken including Bernd Katzmarczyk and Norbert Kneissl worked with the production company Grand Hôtel Pictures.
 In its first work From another point of view he plays next to his wife Marisa Leonie Bach and Dominique Pinon.
 In 2009, he continued his own production number with the psycho-thriller Distance.

 In addition to his work as an actor, Duken is now increasingly found behind the camera.
 For his film From another point of view, as well as several music videos, such as for Oomph!
 Rapper and the Curse, he has directed.

-In 2008 Duken played the role of SS Captain Siegfried Fehmer, who was head of the Gestapo in 1945 in Oslo, in the film Max Manus on the Norwegian resistance fighters.
-The role of the smart ladies' man Fehmer, who could quickly change to a brutal torturer, was a good preparation for his performance in Quentin Tarantino's Inglourious Basterds (2009).
+In 2008 Duken played the role of SS Captain and head of the Oslo Gestapo Siegfried Fehmer, in Max Manus, a film about the Norwegian resistance.
+The role of the smart ladies' man Fehmer, who could quickly change to a brutal torturer, was good preparation for his performance in Quentin Tarantino's Inglourious Basterds (2009).
 Duken can be seen in chapter four of Inglourious Basterds as one of the cardplaying German soldiers.
 The card on his forehead reads Mata Hari.

 In 2009 Duken played the character Ralf in Til Schweiger's film Zweiohrküken.
 In 2011 he starred in a BBC television drama called The Sinking of the Laconia (2011), in which he played Werner Hartenstein, commander of a German U-boat, and in the German TV movie Carl & Bertha about the life of Carl and Bertha Benz.
 He also starred in the 2011 British film Chalet Girl.

-In 2015, he directed the movie Berlin Falling. which eerily predicted a Berlin error attack that happened in December 2016.
+In 2015, he directed the movie Berlin Falling. which eerily predicted a Berlin terror attack that happened in December 2016.

 In 2021, he starred in Algiers Confidential, as a Prince Harry lookalike.